-We compared our results from the power method algorithm with the eigenvectors computed by using the Matlab command $\operatorname{eigs}(L{sym})$.
-Figures 1 and 2 (located at the end of the report) show the first 5 eigenvalues found and a comparison to the ones found using the built in Matlab function eigs on 2000 and 10000 images respectively.
+We can compare our results from the power method algorithm with the eigenvectors computed by using the Matlab command $\operatorname{eigs}(L{sym})$.
+The graphs on page 12 shows the first 5 eigenvalues found and a comparison to the ones found using the built in Matlab function eigs.
 The residual between the first 5 eigenvectors found from the power method and the eigs function were also computed.
-Both the graph and tables are shown for first a set of 2,000 images and then a set of 10,000 images.
+Both the graph and tables are shown for first the set of 5,000 images and then the entire test set of 10,000 images.